“Stay in that house, eating and drinking what they give you; for the laborer is worthy of his wages. Do not keep moving from house to house.

 And a lawyer stood up and put Him to the test, saying, “Teacher, what shall I do to inherit eternal life?”

-(a) What shall I do to inherit eternal life?
-There is nothing you can to do to inherit eternal life – it’s an inheritance.
-You only get it when someone dies, and Someone did.
+(c) What shall I do to inherit eternal life?
+This is an odd question because there is nothing you can do to inherit eternal life.
+An inheritance is a gift that you get it when someone dies.

 Like the lawyer in this story, some people are confused about salvation.
 They think that if they are basically good people, God will have to admit them into his kingdom.
 Such people are truly lost for they are relying on their self-righteousness.
 Salvation comes to us by grace, like an inheritance or gift.
 You cannot earn it.
 You can only receive it by faith (Eph.
 2:8).